 NIIT, IRMAA, RMDs: Why Taxes Work Better as a Multi-year Plan

-Looking only at this year’s tax bill can hide bigger costs that show up later.
-Lifetime tax planning works better when you see how your income sources stack together across years.
+Looking only at this year’s bill can hide higher costs that show up later.
+The real job is to see how your income sources stack together over several years and to coordinate moves so this year’s fix does not cause next year’s surprise.

-Hold the stack lower in a different year, and you may convert to Roth or realize gains at better effective rates.
-Connected planning matters more than any single tactic.
-[1][2]
+Hold the stack lower in a different year, and the same moves can land at better effective rates.
+[1]

 Why one‑year tax plays can backfire

-A classic year-end move, such as pulling deductions into December or realizing extra gains in a low-income year, can look smart in isolation.
-But next year’s adjusted gross income (AGI), Medicare premiums, or exposure to NIIT can rise because of what you did this year.
+A year‑end tactic, like pulling deductions into December or realizing extra gains in a “low” year, can look smart in isolation.
+But next year’s adjusted gross income, Medicare premiums, or NIIT exposure can rise because of what you did this year.
+[1][5]

 RMDs, Roth moves, and Medicare: how they connect

-Required minimum distributions (RMDs) begin at age 73 under current rules, and they are treated as ordinary income.
-If those withdrawals land on top of dividends, gains, or business income, they can push you into higher brackets and increase IRMAA exposure.
-[3][4]
+Required minimum distributions begin at age 73 under current rules and count as ordinary income.
+If RMDs land on top of dividends, gains, or business income, they can push you into higher brackets and increase IRMAA exposure two years later.
+[4][5]

 Capital gains, NIIT, and harvest discipline